oortizmcp/django/README.md

     </ul>

 <p>
     b.
-Go to Azure Devops project repo
+Go to Azure Devops project repo. <br>
     c.
-Select Setup a Build or Create a new Pipeline from the Pipeline blade
+Select Setup a Build or Create a new Pipeline from the Pipeline blade. <br>
     d.
-In the Configure your pipeline section, select Docker (build and push an image to Azure Container Registry)
+In the Configure your pipeline section, select Docker (build and push an image to Azure Container Registry). <br>
     e.
-Select your Subscription
+Select your Subscription. <br>
     f.
-Select your Container registry
+Select your Container registry. <br>
     g.
-Review your code and change tag in the variable section from '$(Build.BuildId) to 'latest'
+Review your code and change tag in the variable section from '$(Build.BuildId) to 'latest'. <br>

-<h3> Make a change on color or text on base.html, push changes to repo and validate changes.
-(Note: Webapp will refresh when pipeline finish running and it may take a few minutes to reflect changes.) </h3>
+<h4> Make a change on color or text on base.html, push changes to repo and validate changes.
+(Note: Webapp will refresh when pipeline finish running and it may take a few minutes to reflect changes.) </h4>